rm3l/container-scan-to-sarif-action/README.md

 ### `sarif-report-path`

 Path to the SARIF report generated.
-Relative to the GitHub Workspace.

 ## Example usage